-I am a Senior Software Engineer at Google in ChromeOS working on the OpenTitan project.
+I am a Staff Software Engineer at Google in Platforms Infrastructure Engineering (PIE) working on the OpenTitan project.

 Computer Science & Engineering